-A profit participation right of EUR 150 million has been issued and signed by the ultimate parent Deutsche Börse AG.
+A profit participation right of EUR 150 million was issued and signed by the ultimate parent Deutsche Börse AG in 2003.
+Pursuant to a transfer and assignment agreement between Deutsche Börse AG and Clearstream Holding AG (CH) dated 25 June, 2013, CH was the holder of the profit participation right at the end of the year 2013.
 Beside that, no bonds or other debt securities are issued.
 The receivables are made up mainly by overnight amounts on customer or nostro accounts, collateralised and unsecured placements as well as highly liquid exchange traded bonds.
 The main position determining liquidity needs is therefore the (overnight) net customer cash balance.